TheDarthFather/Magic-Halloween/README.md

 `/mconfig example halloween remove`

-Alternatively you could use `/meditor world overworld_halloween` and nerf the spawn rate in the rest of the year `probability: 0.000001`
+Alternatively you could use `/meditor world overworld_halloween` and nerf the spawn rate in the rest of the year `probability: 0.000001`.
+This is the preffered method as will enture all the loot you gathered from the halloween mobs .. will stay.

 ------------------------------------
 **Other**